 Credit unions are member-owned financial institutions and often pay more than banks when it comes to savings interest. rates Your local credit union may be able to provide a competitive rate, but if not, there are online credit unions you may be eligible to join.

-For instance, military members, veterans and their family members, along with Department of Defense civilian employees, are eligible to join Navy Federal Credit Union.
+For instance, military members, veterans, and their family members, along with Department of Defense civilian employees, are eligible to join the Navy Federal Credit Union.
 The credit union is currently paying 0.25% interest, and there is only a minimum $5 initial deposit required.

 4. Make a Large Deposit

 If you can make a large initial deposit, that opens the door for higher interest rates at some banks.
 For instance, Popular Direct offers 0.45% APY on its Select Savings accounts, but you’ll need to make a $5,000 minimum deposit to start.

 Citizens Access is another option for those with significant savings.
 A $5,000 initial deposit is needed for a savings account at the online bank, and your cash will earn 0.40% APY.
 There are no fees once the account is open.